sajad2025/mpc/README.md

     └── test_casadi_simple.py    # Simple optimization using CasADi
 ```

-Note: Generated files (plots, C code, JSON configs) will be created in the `test_acados` directory when running the examples.
+Generated files (plots, C code, JSON configs) will be saved in the `docs` directory.

 ## Prerequisites